Public Sector· Tactical operations

 Audit Logs

 Every action in a tactical app should be logged (who did what when).
-Build this from day one: a audit_log table that captures all writes.
-Pulled into a separate Supabase project for tamper-resistance.
+Build this from day one: an audit_log table that captures all writes, with rows written append-only and protected by row-level security so they can't be edited after the fact.

 The Real Operators Doing This